 The 3rd line

-Text: As if Cui (gathering together) mingles with sighs, nothing is favourable; there will be no calamity (or fault) in going forth, (but) a little resentment.
+As if Cui (gathering together) mingles with sighs, nothing is favourable; there will be no calamity (or fault) in going forward, (but) a little resentment.

 Line 3 has no access to line 5, the king, but is occupied by line 4.
 It can only join line 4 and sighs with disappointment, which won't bring anything favourable.
 If it can go forth to position 4, it will sustain, and join with, line 5.
 Even though the hexagram will change to Jian (39), difficulty in proceeding, the result is just a little resentment as it stays between masculine lines 3 and 5; there will be no fault or calamity.

-Commentary on the image: There will be no calamity (or fault) in going forth, (which signifies that the one to join is) the upper (one of) Xun.
+Commentary on the image: No calamity (or fault) in going forward: the one to join is the upper one of Xun.

 Line 3 is the representative line of the inner upper trigram Xun (to enter, the wind), wherein feminine line 3 prostrates itself beneath masculine lines 4 and 5; however the one that it should join is line 5, i.e. the upper of the two masculine lines of trigram Xun.

 Enlightenment through six three: to discard expediency and do what is right.
 If one takes what is at hand rather than taking what is right, it won't result in anything favourable.
 What one should heed is the call of legitimate gathering, and undertake what is righteous (i.e. going forth and acting righteously at position 4); although the correct choice will cause minor resentment, there will be no calamity or fault.
 If this line changes to masculine and breaks away from line 4's control, the hexagram appears in the form of Xian (31), telepathy, which suggests marrying a female with whom one shares telepathy, i.e. joining the one of the same aspiration.

 The subject must be of great auspiciousness; then there will be no calamity (or fault).